Chemical-dev/ClusteredData-Warehouse/Documentation.md

 1. Ensure Docker is running on your system.
 2. Navigate to the root directory of the project where the `docker-compose.yml` file is located.
-3. Run the following command to start the PostgreSQL database in detached mode (in the background):
+3. Run the following command to start the MYSQL database in detached mode (in the background):

    ```sh
    docker-compose up -d